 We are launching our Moving Forward Together Project, which aims to support people in recovery from long-term mental health conditions to get back into work or find voluntary placements.
 The beneficiaries of this project will be people who have used our other services and feel they are in a position where they can manage their mental health conditions.

 Many individuals with dyslexia have experienced years of frustration and limited success, despite countless hours spent in special programs or working with specialists.
 Their progress may have been agonisingly slow and frustrating, rendering them emotionally fragile and vulnerable.
-Some have been subjected to excessive pressure to succeed (or excel) without the proper support or training.
+Some have been subjected to excessive pressure to succeed (or excel) without proper support or training.
 Others have been continuously compared to siblings, classmates, or co-workers, making them embarrassed, cautious, and defensive.

-Individuals with dyslexia may have learned that being in the company of others places them at risk of making public mistakes and the inevitable negative reactions that may ensue.
+Individuals with dyslexia may have learned that being in the company of other places them at risk of making public mistakes and the inevitable negative reactions that may ensue.
 It makes sense, then, that many people with dyslexia have become withdrawn, sought the company of younger people, or become social isolates.

 Anxious Minds will be working in partnership with Dyslexia North East on the Support For All Project to provide full support for people with dyslexia.